fperez/fperez.org-src/code/indefero_dreamhost.rst

 We need a user to manage the git transactions.
 All tutorials I've found suggest the creation of a dedicated user called ``git``.
-On dreamhost this username is already taken, so I made ``fpgit``, and also created a custom group called ``fpproj`` to which ``fpgit`` will belong, as well as my normal user.
+On dreamhost this username is already taken, so I made another user (call it ``git2``), and also created a custom group to which both ``git2`` and my normal user will belong.
-As long as this information is given to the proper config flags, the actual name of the user is irrelevant.
+As long as this information is given to the proper InDefero config variables, the actual name of the user is irrelevant.

-In the git user's home directory, don't forget to make the .ssh directory with the proper permissions and make an empty authorized_keys file.
+In the git user's home directory, don't forget to make the ``.ssh`` directory with the proper permissions and make an empty ``authorized_keys`` file.
 This is explained in the InDefero instructions for the SyncGit plugin.

 ..
 Note::